ietf-wg-masque/draft-ietf-masque-connect-ethernet/draft-ietf-masque-connect-ethernet.md

 network.
 Bad actors could abuse this capability to attack hosts on that network that they would otherwise be unable to reach.
 HTTP servers that support Ethernet proxying SHOULD restrict its use to authenticated users.
-Depending on the deployment, possible authentication mechainisms include mutial TLS between IP proxying endpoints, HTTP-based authentication via the HTTP Authorization header
+Depending on the deployment, possible authentication mechanisms include mutual TLS between IP proxying endpoints, HTTP-based authentication via the HTTP Authorization header
 {{HTTP}}, or even bearer tokens.
 Proxies can enforce policies for authenticated users to further constrain client behavior or deal with possible abuse.
 For